 Faithfully, each spring Bob puts a cup or so of high nitrogen slow-release fertilizer (19-6-12) around each camellia on top of the leaf mulch.

 This formula is similar to that used on camellias in the Norfolk Botanic Garden.
 We have also found that 14-14-14 standard slow release fertilizer works well.

 We water as needed, though less often than you would expect.

 We installed the Mister Landscaper watering system from Lowes.
-It’s a do-it-yourself system that needs no tools for installation.
-Each camellia has its own head on a tube coming from a main hose.
+It’s a do-it-yourself system that needs no special tools for installation.
+Each camellia has its own head on a tube coming from a hose threaded through the bed.

 A check-up in spring can turn up clogged heads, but a puff of air from somebody’s cheeks usually gets the water flowing again.
 If not, heads are cheap enough to replace.

-When it is especially droughty, we occasionally water with an overhead sprinkler.
+When it is especially droughty, we water with an overhead sprinkler.

 Wet foliage can be an invitation to disease, but our camellias have coped so often with heavy dews and rainy nights that a sputter from a sprinkler is not going to put them into sickbay.

 We tell them to pretend that overhead sprinkling is part of nature.